April is Cancer Drive Month!

 Donate directly to the Northern Cancer Foundation.
 Click here for details.

-MOST IMPORTANTLY, sign up for a team, ask a relative to be a volunteer driver, and get outside to raise money to help kids and their families navigate the journey through cancer treatment.
-Forms are attached.
+MOST IMPORTANTLY, sign-up for a team, ask a relative to be a volunteer driver, and get outside to raise money to help kids and their families navigate the journey through cancer treatment.

 How did Cancer Drive start?

-We’re glad you asked, because it was started by one of our own–a brave young woman who was battling cancer herself and wanted to make it easier for kids and their families in the North to get treatment close to home.
+We’re glad you asked, because it was started by one of our own- a brave young woman who was battling cancer herself and wanted to make it easier for kids and their families in the North to get treatment close to home.
 Her name was Laura Cotesta, and she is a model of community for us all.
-That was 21 years ago, and Lockerby students remain proud to continue the tradition she started over two decades ago.
+That was 26 years ago, and Lockerby Composite students remain proud to continue the tradition she started over two decades ago.

 From her Laura’s sister, Daniella Cotesta: